jackgedge/iifo_systematic_review/000_plan/plan.md

 ## Planning

 ### 2a - Research Question
-“What are the rates of endoscopic and surgical interventions for intentional foreign body ingestion in people who intentionally ingest foreign bodies?”
+“What are the rates of endoscopic and surgical interventions following intentional ingestion of foreign object in the global population of humans who intentionally ingest foreign objects?”

 ### 2b - Hypothesis
-“Motivations behind intentional foreign body ingestion and the type of object ingested significantly influence the rates of endoscopic and surgical interventions in vulnerable populations.”
+“Motivations behind intentional ingestion of foreign objects and the type of object ingested significantly influence the rates of endoscopic and surgical interventions in vulnerable populations.”

 ### 2c - Null hypothesis
 “There is no significant association between the motivations behind intentional foreign body ingestion or the type of object ingested and the rates of endoscopic and surgical interventions in vulnerable populations.”

 ### 3 - Aims and Outcomes
--   Primary
     1. To determine the rates of endoscopic and surgical interventions for intentional ingestion of foreign object in people who ingest foreign objects.
-- Secondary
     2. To evaluate how, demographics, motivations (e.g. protest, suicidal/self-harm) influence the need for invasive interventions.
     3. To analyse how the type of object ingested impacts clinical outcomes, including intervention rates and complications.